ECON 2504 - Intermediate Econometrics II

 Assessment SummaryUnless instructed otherwise, students are permitted to bring in an A4 size cheat sheet with both sides written for the final exam.

-Assessment Task Due Date/ Week Weight Length(Word,Time) Learning Outcomes Individual Assignments Week TBA 30% TBA 1,2 Mid-term tests Week 8 20% TBA 1,2 Final Exam Week TBA 50% TBA 1,2 Total 100%
+Assessment Task Due Date/ Week Weight Length(Word,Time) Learning Outcomes Individual Assignments See dates on MyUni 30% TBA 1,2 Two online mid-semester tests Week 8.
+See dates on MyUni 20% TBA 1,2 Final Exam Examination period 50% TBA 1,2 Total 100%

 Assessment Detail1.
-There will be 2 homework assignments to be submitted individually throughout the course.
+There will be 3 homework assignments to be submitted individually throughout the course.
 The dates and submission guidelines will be announced on MyUni.
+If you do not submit an assignment for any reason, a mark of 0 will be given for that assignment.
+The assignments are worth 30% of the final grade.

 SubmissionSubmission of the assignments is required as per instructions on MyUni.